RupankarCh/my-notes/DevOps/CI,CD/readme.md

 # Actions Runner or CI/CD
 A **CI/CD pipeline** is an automated process that builds, tests, and deploys code whenever developers make changes.

-## CI – Continuous Integration
-Developers frequently push code to a shared repository (like GitHub).
-The system automatically builds the project and runs tests to make sure the new code doesn’t break anything.

-## CD – Continuous Delivery / Continuous Deployment
-After the code passes tests, it can be automatically prepared for release or deployed to production.

 Simple flow of a CI/CD pipeline:

 1.Developer pushes code to Git repo

-2.Platform (e.g., GitHub Actions, Jenkins, GitLab CI/CD) triggers the pipeline

-3.Code is built
+2.Platform (e.g., GitHub Actions, Jenkins, GitLab CI/CD) triggers the pipeline 3.Code is built
 4.Automated tests run
 5.If tests pass → code is deployed to staging or production

 Create a github repo.
 Create another branch.
 Create an folder ".github/workflow/name.yml". write the Github Actions Workflow Configuration and commit it.

+## CI – Continuous Integration
+Developers frequently push code to a shared repository (like GitHub).
+The system automatically builds the project and runs tests to make sure the new code doesn’t break anything.

+Continuous Integration (CI)
+• Developers push code frequently
+• Code pushed to Git
+• Automatically build + test
+Examples:
+• GitHub
+• GitLab

+## CD – Continuous Delivery / Continuous Deployment
+After the code passes tests, it can be automatically prepared for release or deployed to production.

+Continuous Delivery (CD)
+• Code is ready for deployment automatically
+• Build> Test> Ready for production

+Continuous Deployment (Advanced CD)
+Automatically deploy to production without manual approval